moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 ### 6.3 Button

-Place the code for the Button tool in the cell that contains the class `tool_button`.
+Place the code for the Button tool in the cell *"Tool Button"* beneath the line `class tool_button`.

 The Button tool requires only a `set_` function.